.png)

 For a longer stay, the hotels in Ragusa range from converted palazzi in Ibla to larger properties in the upper city.
 For daytime eating, the city's food culture has its own accessible tier: Caffè Sicilia represents the pastry and coffee tradition that underpins Sicilian daily life, while I Banchi, a Sicilian trattoria at the €€ price point, offers a useful contrast in register and approach.
 The bars, wineries, and experiences across the province extend the visit further for those inclined to build a trip around the region rather than a single reservation.

-The broader Ragusa restaurant scene is small enough that Duomo's presence at this level shifts the entire conversation about what the city represents to a food-literate traveler.
-The Opinionated About Dining ranking at number 219 in Europe in 2025, up from 304 the prior year, alongside the Les Grandes Tables du Monde recognition and the Google aggregate of 4.5 across 683 reviews, all point in the same direction: this is a restaurant that has earned its position through consistency over time, not a single season of attention.
+Duomo's presence at this level shifts the conversation about what Ragusa represents to a food-literate traveler.
+The Google aggregate of 4.5 across 720 reviews points in the same direction: this is a restaurant that has earned its position through consistency over time.
 That track record matters when the meal carries a four-figure cost for two with wine.

 Planning Your Visit

 Duomo is at Via Capitano Bocchieri 31 in Ragusa Ibla.
 The dining room is small and the recognition significant, so advance reservations are advisable, particularly for weekend evenings and the spring and autumn peak periods when the Val di Noto draws the most visitors.
-The restaurant is open for dinner Monday through Sunday and for lunch Tuesday through Saturday, closed for Monday lunch.
+The restaurant is open Tuesday through Saturday for lunch and dinner, and closed Monday and Sunday.
 General Manager Riccardo Andreoli oversees the floor alongside sommelier Simone Cutugno.
 If the wine list is a priority, consider communicating your interest in advance, as a cellar of 10,000 bottles offers considerably more than a standard dinner service typically surfaces.

 At a Glance